queryluke/masseffect-5e-data/data/powers/biotic-sphere.md

 - name: Armored
   description: The sphere has resistance to bludgeoning, piercing, slashing, and thunder damage, but only has 75 hit points.
 ---
-A shimmering barrier with 100 hit points extends out from you in a 6m sphere and moves with you, remaining centered on you and hedging out hostile creatures.
+A shimmering barrier with 100 hit points extends out from you in a <me-distance length="15" adj /> sphere and moves with you, remaining centered on you and hedging out hostile creatures.
 If a hostile creature is within the sphere when you cast this spell, it is pushed outside of the sphere's radius.